-For example, Seattle expedited the availability of easy-to-obtain permits allowing extended sidewalk seating and closed off streets for outdoor dining through October 31, 2021.
+For example, Seattle expedited the availability of easy-to-obtain permits.
+This allows extended sidewalk seating and closed off streets for outdoor dining through October 31, 2021.
 The city will also issue free tent and heater permits to assist in the winterization of dining establishments’ patios.
 Previously the permits were costly and difficult to obtain.

 Chicago hosted a “winter dining challenge” to source creative and safe outdoor dining solutions from their community.
-The top three ideas were announced in October, and they will be funded by corporate sponsors and piloted by the city to test out their success.
+The top three ideas were announced in October.
+They will be funded by corporate sponsors and piloted by the city to test out their success.

 Ways to Heat Outdoor Dining Areas

-Heat lamps, also known as outdoor patio heaters, are the most obvious and simple choice for warming up restaurant patrons dining on patios or decks.
+Heat lamps, also known as outdoor patio heaters, are the most obvious choice for warming up restaurant patrons dining outdoors.
 However, they can sometimes be pricey and have been flying off the shelves as of late because of the pandemic.

 Do your research before ordering so that you know exactly how many heat lamps you need, which type you need, and what areas they would do the best in.

-- Natural gas patio heaters are a great option if you already have natural gas piped into your business, and are the most efficient for high-use commercial settings.
+- Natural gas patio heaters are a great option if you already have natural gas piped into your business.
+They are the most efficient for high-use commercial settings.

 Gas Fire Pits